zmon1010/kendo-ui-core/docs/knowledge-base/vs_online_continuous_integration_login_problem.md

 ## Possible Solution

-While the project does not provide a built-in solution, you can still work around this behavior.
+While the project does not provide a built-in solution, you can still workaround this behavior.

 Users have applied the following workarounds to overcome issues related to credentials in ASP.NET MVC and Core projects.